mrets/Help/certificates_tab.md

 ## The Table: Filtering

-You probably noticed the buttons labelled 'Filter...' near the top of the columns.
-This feature is for limiting what is shown in the column.
-Example: If I only wanted to see my solar RECs, I would click on the filter under 'Fuel Type' and select 'Solar'.
+The filter feature is used for limiting what is shown in the column.
+Example: If I only wanted to see my solar RECs, I would click on the filter under ‘Fuel Type’ and select ‘Solar’.

 <br>